ManlyMarco/QuickAccessBox/README.md

 4. Close the plugin settings window and reset current studio scene.
 5. Press the "Generate item thumbnails" hotkey.
 You should see the thumbnails getting generated inside your folder.
 6. If there are any thumbnails that need to be adjusted, check the "Manual generation" list below.
 7. Place the thumbnails inside your mod's .zipmod file.
-Put them inside an "abdata/studio_thumbs" folder as loose .png files without changing their names.
+Put them inside an "abdata/studio_thumbnails" folder as loose .png files *without changing their names*.
 8. Restart the game with the newly updated .zipmod file and see if your new thumbnails appear in the quick access list.

 ### Manual generation